gayathridevi2007/JARVIS_Vibecode/PROMPTS.md

 ## Project

-ABTalks — 60-Day Coding Challenge Platform
+**ABTalks — 60-Day Coding Challenge Platform**

-## Overview

-This project was developed using an AI-assisted / vibe-coding workflow.
-AI tools were used for planning, UI/UX development, implementation guidance, debugging, testing, API development, responsive design, and deployment troubleshooting.
+ABTalks is a mobile-first platform designed around a 60-day coding challenge for college students.
+Students complete daily coding tasks, submit GitHub and LinkedIn proof of work, and track their progress and consistency.

 ## AI Tools Used